Forecast issued at 5:15 am EDT on Monday 23 January 2017.

 A high over the Tasman Sea will bring a return to hotter north to northwesterly winds ahead of the next trough, expected to cross the west and south of New South Wales during Tuesday and the remainder on Wednesday.

-Forecast for the rest of Friday
+Forecast for the rest of Monday

-The next routine forecast will be issued at 4:30 pm EST Friday.
+The next routine forecast will be issued at 4:30 pm EDT Monday.